I’m Vivian.

 “The thing I always think of when I see those sort of things is how out of date they usually end up being before they get updated.”

 Since indie artists tend not have a dedicated person to update their site on a regular basis compared to their social accounts, the only time it is updated is when new tour dates get posted.
 Having outdated information on a professional artists’ site is kind of embarrassing.
-As a result, the content in the Lounge all got moved into the main landing page.Over all, the clean layout and ease of navigation of the site made their experience a positive one.
-Echo’s logo, album art and timeline layout were the main visual draw to convert them into a fan.
+As a result, the content in the Lounge all got moved into the main landing page.The clean layout and ease of navigation of the site made their experience a positive one.
+Echo’s logo, album art and timeline layout were the main visual draw to convert casuals to fans.

 Takeaways